-- 7. Those covered by this Code shall ensure the following: - All planning matters are considered solely on their merits; - Proper and adequate reasons are recorded or published for decisions; - Bias or the appearance of bias arising from personal interests or connections is avoided; - Any discussion about a specific planning proposal, or planning matters generally, does not prejudge or prejudice the formal exercise of any planning functions (also see the text on Predetermination below in paragraphs 17 to 19); - There is openness in the GLA's relations with all interested parties; - There is transparency in the handling of planning matters (see paragraphs below relating to declaration of interests); - That no improper or undue influence is brought to bear by or on behalf of any of the persons to whom this Code applies on any other person (including GLA staff, office-holders, consultants or contractors) in connection with any planning matter; - Any information gained in the course of their work is not misused for personal gain or political purposes; - They shall not seek to promote their own private interests or those of any persons, businesses or other organisations with whom they have relationships or connections by giving them advantages or more favourable treatment than others (see paragraph 9 below). - 8.
-Additional requirements dealing with specific issues are set out below.
+7. Those covered by this Code shall ensure the following:

+- (a) all planning matters are transparent and considered solely on their planning merits and in the wider public interest; - (b) proper and adequate reasons are recorded or published for decisions; - (c) there can be no bias nor should there be any appearance of bias arising from personal interests or connections; - (d) any discussion about a specific planning proposal, or planning matters generally, does not prejudge or prejudice the formal exercise of any planning functions (also see the text on Predetermination below in paragraphs 15 to 17); - (e) there is openness in the GLA's relations with all interested parties; - (f) that no improper or undue influence is brought to bear by or on behalf of any of the persons to whom this Code applies on any other person (including GLA staff, office-holders, consultants or contractors) in connection with any planning matter; - (g) any information gained in the course of their work is not misused for personal gain or political purposes; - (h) they shall not seek to promote their own private interests or those of any persons, businesses or other organisations with whom they have relationships or connections by giving them advantages or more favourable treatment than others (see paragraph 9 below); - (i) They shall demonstrate that planning decisions have been taken on their planning merits and in the wider public interest; - (j) they shall avoid the perception of bias or pre-determination: Decision-Makers and all persons involved in the exercise of planning functions must avoid doing anything from which they could reasonably be regarded as having a "closed mind" as to the outcome of the decision (see paragraphs 15 to 17 below); - (k) they shall avoid giving grounds for legal challenge.